-Working pressure is the maximum pressure rating of the joint and is based on its capability to resist thrust due to internal pressure.
+\Working pressure is the maximum pressure rating of the joint and is based on its capability to resist thrust due to internal pressure.
 If higher working pressure is required, check AMERICAN.
-Pressure rating of the joint is limited by
+Pressure rating of the joint is limited by the pressure rating of the parent pipe.

-Laying length is nominal 20'.
+\\\Laying length is nominal 20'.
 Where exact lengths are required, contact AMERICAN.
 See below for minimum laying lengths for 14"-48" Flex-Ring.

 † Dimensions subject to change at our option.
-Check AMERICAN if smaller or exact dimensions are required. †† Intended for Horizontal Directional Drilling (HDD) applications.
+Check AMERICAN if smaller or exact dimensions are required. †† Intended for Horizontal Directional Drilling (HDD) applications, so these pulling loads are for a fully deflected position.
 The tabulated values are based on Pressure Class 350 pipe thickness.
 Contact AMERICAN when it may be desirable to use lesser pressure class pipe or when higher pulling loads are required.
-Flex-Ring pipe may be available for greater pulling loads than indicated in the tabulated values
+Flex-Ring pipe may be available for greater pulling loads than indicated in the tabulated values.

-^ Approximate radius of curve produced by a succession of 20' lengths of pipe fully deflected.
+^Approximate radius of curve produced by a succession of 20' lengths of pipe fully deflected.